Table of Contents[Hide][Show]

 - Lists to infographics – If you have bulleted lists in your blog posts, create an infographic.
 These tend to do well as social media posts, especially on Pinterest.

-- Social media to website – Our Mai Inspire theme is perfect for this purpose as it is comprised of square blocks and images on certain social platforms are square (Instagram, TikTok).
+- Social media to website – Our Mai Inspire template is perfect for this purpose as it is comprised of square blocks and images on certain social platforms are square (Instagram, TikTok).

 - Older blog posts can be revived by using some of that content to build your email list by creating an email series of related posts or with standalone email newsletters.